Vegan Salted Caramel Pretzel Blondies

 1. Combine all ingredients except vanilla in a medium saucepan over medium heat and whisk to combine.
 Bring to a boil.

 2. Reduce heat to low and simmer for 5-10 minutes, whisking constantly, until thickened.
-Remove saucepan from heat and stir in vanilla.
+Remove the saucepan from heat and stir in vanilla.

 3. Cover and set aside.